-SRM 2372 is currently not available because the dsDNA has unraveled, which impacts absorbance certification values.
-We are re-certifying the samples with aid of digital PCR measurements.
-We hope to have it available again by early 2013.
+SRM 2372 has been recertified because the dsDNA has unraveled, which impacts absorbance certification values.
+We are recertifying the samples with aid of digital PCR measurements.
+Now available again!

 DNA quantity measurement calibration

 SRM 2391c currently does not cover the six additional Y-STR markers in PowerPlex Y23.
 We plan to certify values for these markers by mid-2013.